 Most data scientists who use Anaconda also work with Jupyter notebooks.
-Jupyter notebooks are both powerful and easy-to-use, thus making them a good choice, regardless of whether you have experience with machine learning or are just getting started.
+Jupyter notebooks are robust and easy to use, thus making them a good choice, regardless of whether you have experience with machine learning or are just getting started.
 Jupyter notebooks support more than 40 programming languages, including R and Python, and can run in different environments, thus making them very flexible.
 Furthermore, they are web-based and easy to set up.
 They also make it easy to version your code and share it with others.

 Setup the Anaconda Python Environment for Machine Learning

-In the following, we will set up Anaconda to work with Python and Jupyter notebooks.
+We will set up Anaconda to work with Python and Jupyter notebooks in the following.
 Let’s get things started!

 Step #1 Choose and Download the Right Anaconda Version

-The Anaconda download page will give you a choice between Anaconda for Python 2.7 and 3.7.
+The Anaconda download page will choose between Anaconda for Python 2.x and 3.x.
 Today, most machine learning libraries support Python 3.
 However, it wasn’t long ago when many people debated whether version 2 or 3 was the better Python version.
 Today, many people will agree that Python 3 has won this battle and is the preferred choice among the data science community.

 Step #2 Install the Anaconda Python Environment

-During the installation, you can choose whether you want to add Anaconda to your PATH environment variable.
+You can choose whether you want to add Anaconda to your PATH environment variable during the installation.
 You can leave this option unchecked.
 Also, the installation asks you to register Anaconda as the default Python environment, which I would recommend because it enables other tools to access the Anaconda Python distributions.

 Step #3 Using the Anaconda Python Environment

+Before starting with your machine learning projects, you should ensure that you have the essential packages installed.
 Anaconda installation includes many packages, but some of the commonly used packages in machine learning still require a manual installation.
-Before starting with your machine learning projects, you should therefore make sure that you have the essential packages installed.
 In the relataly articles, we will be working with the following non-preinstalled packages: